Robert F. Kennedy: Nomination and confirmation

+Kennedy administration (1961–1963)

 Organized crime and the Teamsters

 President John F. Kennedy signing anti-crime bills in September 1961.
 Attorney General Robert Kennedy is in the background.

 As attorney general, Kennedy pursued a relentless crusade against organized crime and the Mafia, sometimes disagreeing on strategy with FBI Director J. Edgar Hoover.
 Through speeches and writing, Kennedy alerted the country to the existence of a "private government of organized crime with an annual income of billions, resting on a base of human suffering and moral corrosion".
 He established the first coordinated program involving all 26 federal law enforcement agencies to investigate organized crime.
 The Justice Department targeted prominent Mafia leaders like Carlos Marcello and Joey Aiuppa; Marcello was deported to Guatemala, while Aiuppa was convicted of violating of the Migratory Bird Treaty Act of 1918.
 Kennedy worked to secure the passage of five anti-crime bills (i.e., Wire Act, Travel Act, and Interstate Transportation of Paraphernalia Act) directed against those who aided interstate racketeering or gambling enterprises or who transported gambling paraphernalia, gambling information by wire, or firearms (by felons) across state lines.
 Convictions against organized crime figures rose by 800 percent during his term.
 Kennedy worked to shift Hoover's focus away from communism, which Hoover saw as a more serious threat, to organized crime.
 According to James Neff, Kennedy's success in this endeavor was due to his brother's position, giving the attorney general leverage over Hoover.
 Biographer Richard Hack concluded that Hoover's dislike for Kennedy came from his being unable to control him.